infallibletechie/MIAW/index.md

 						"Inside onEmbeddedMessagingWindowMinimized event"
 					);
 					alert(
      						'You have minimized the Messaging Window.
-Please feel free to expand it to Chat with us!!!
+	   					Please feel free to expand it to Chat with us!!!'
      					);
 				});